jacobwang7/CS2-Problem-Set-5/README.md

 ### 4. Unit testing in `main()`
 The `main()` method of `FractionClass.java` runs some *unit tests*, which help you determine whether you are doing things correctly.
 When you run your code and uncomment what is in the main method, you should see the output that is indicated in the comments to the right of each method call in the main method.

-You must provide **an additional unit test of all of the mathematical operations** using different `Fraction` objects.
+You must provide **two additional unit tests of each of the mathematical operations and `compareTo()`** using different `Fraction` objects.
 Make your code look like the code provided for unit testing in `main()`.
 Specifically, in the comments, indicate what the expected output should be.

 ## Refactoring the `PostFix` class
 You'll recall that in lecture, we twice wrote a `Postfix` class to be able to do arithmetic with postfix notation using a stack.
 In the `src` directory, I have provided all of the necessary code for doing this with `Double` objects: `BCStack.java`, `BCStackLinkedList.java`, and `Postfix.java`.
 You don't need to do anything with the first two files.
-Instead, you will "refactor" `Postfix.java` so that it works with objects in the `FractionClass` class.
+Instead, you will "refactor" `Postfix.java` so that it works with `Fraction` objects.

 This will involve

-* changing all the `double` and `Double` references to `FractionClass`
+* changing all the `double` and `Double` references to `Fraction`
-* modifying how you call the arithmetic operations so that they are the methods on `FractionClass`
+* modifying how you call the arithmetic operations so that they are the methods on `Fraction`
-* doing fancier parsing of the string to turn a `String` into a `FractionClass`
+* doing fancier parsing of the string to turn a `String` into a `FractionClass` object

 The first two changes should be straightforward.
 The third change will be a little tricky so I will give you a big hint.
 In the `Double` version of this class, if the `String` chunk under consideration was not an operator, you called `Double.parseDouble(e)` to turn it into a `Double` and then pushed that `Double` on the stack.
 Here you will need to first divide the `String` chunk, `e`, into two parts: the part before the `/` and the part after the `/`.
+Then you'll turn each of those part into a `Long` using `Long.parseLong()`.
 Then you'll create a new `FractionClass` with those components.
-You can do this as follows:
+You can do this as follows (but don't forget to implement the last two commented lines!).

 ``
 // if e is not one of the four operators...
    String[] fractionparts = e.split("\\/");
    long top = Long.parseLong(fractionparts[0]);
    long bottom = Long.parseLong(fractionparts[1]);
-   // Create a new FractionClass opbject with top and bottom.
+   // Create a new FractionClass object with top and bottom.
-   // Push it onto the the ss Stack.
+   // Push it onto the the mathstack Stack.
 ``

 ---